novasearch/wiki.novasearch.org/wiki/Visual_Aesthetics.md

 #### Color diversity

-We count groups of different hues present on the H channel of HSV.
-Edge composition - it's a measure of edges detected on the image.
-We compute the harmonic mean of this two factors.
+Color diversity is a property related to visual aesthetics.

 -   dif\_hues - \[0-360\].

-Color diversity is a property related to visual aesthetics.
 We count different groups of hues.
 On the hue histogram (computed from the H channel of HSV) we count any variation of hue bigger than a certain threshold.

 using the argument -t=1 we turn on a visualization were we can see the hue histograms computed for each image or frame.

 -   simplicity - \[0.0-1.0\]

-At the moment this feature relies only on two factors:
+At the moment this feature relies on two factors:

+-We count groups of different hues present on the H channel of HSV.
+-Edge composition - it's a measure of edges detected on the image.
+We compute the harmonic mean of this two factors.

 #### Object detection